tbesnier/bm-shapes/README.md

       year = {2022},
     }

-Please cite this paper in your work.
+Please cite this paper if you use it in your work.

 ## Contacts